-With a full time investigation team in China, LCA is working with Chinese officials to finally end the brutal dog and cat meat trade — including the gruesome Yulin Dog Meat Festival.
-LCA has already succeeded in closing down multiple dog slaughterhouses, and is working to shut down this barbaric industry for good.
+LCA’s campaign to finally end the brutal dog and cat meat trade — including the gruesome Yulin Dog Meat Festival — has already succeeded in closing down multiple dog slaughterhouses.

 Please sign the petition below urging Chinese Ambassador Cui Tiankai to call for an end to China’s horrific dog and cat meat trade!

 Tell Chinese Ambassador to the U.S., Cui Tiankai, to Call for an End to Dog and Cat Meat in China!

 I respectfully urge the Chinese government to adopt an animal cruelty law to end the suffering of the 10 million dogs killed annually in China’s dog meat trade and change the way all animals in China are treated.

 I have great respect for the Chinese people and Chinese civilization, but I am horrified to learn of the brutality to animals that current laws do not address.

 Dogs and other animals are sentient, feeling beings who need protection from the atrocities inflicted on them every day in the dog meat industry and elsewhere.
 I strongly urge the Chinese government to pass a law that would ban dog slaughter, and create the offense of cruelty to all animals that penalizes cruel treatment, confinement, transport, slaughter, and neglect.